 Hypothyroidism, or under-active thyroid, means the thyroid gland doesn’t produce enough hormones.
-It’s a condition that affects about 5 percent of the population, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+It’s a condition that affects about 5 percent of the population here in Nashville, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 The thyroid helps control energy use, so when it doesn’t work right, it impacts every organ.
 For most people, hypothyroidism requires taking synthetic hormones.
-Conversely, there is a natural way to approach this disease.
+Conversely, there is a natural way to approach this disease, right here in Nashville.

 What are the Signs of Hypothyroidism?

 It starts with a proper diagnosis and testing.
 A doctor will look for specific symptoms when diagnosing hypothyroidism including: